HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/sc-20/index.md

 OPS does not provide domain name resolution services.

-TODO: Seek any inherited text from IaaS provider.
+TODO: Seek any inherited text from IaaS provider/ACF Tech

 ### Control Origination

-Inherited from IaaS provider
+Inherited from IaaS provider / ACF Tech

 ### Related Content

+Providing authoritative source information enables external clients, including remote Internet clients, to obtain origin authentication and integrity verification assurances for the host/service name to network address resolution information obtained through the service.
+Systems that provide name and address resolution services include domain name system (DNS) servers.
+Additional artifacts include DNS Security Extensions (DNSSEC) digital signatures and cryptographic keys.
+Authoritative data includes DNS resource records.
+The means for indicating the security status of child zones include the use of delegation signer resource records in the DNS.
+Systems that use technologies other than the DNS to map between host and service names and network addresses provide other means to assure the authenticity and integrity of response data.